Skip to main content

 TPE Family Tree

+In simple terms, TPS rubber combines the flexibility of rubber with the easy processing of plastic, making it ideal for automotive soft-touch components.
 Styrenic TPEs (TPS) are two-phase block copolymers composed of hard polystyrene end blocks and soft, elastomeric mid-blocks made of polybutadiene or polyisoprene, which may be hydrogenated.
-Styrenic TPEs are known for their compounding versatility, broad hardness range, and suitability for customization (ex. color, haptics, and gloss).

 Thermoplastic vulcanizates (TPVs) come closest to matching the elastomeric properties of EPDM rubber.
 TPVs are PP and EPDM alloys that undergo thermodynamic vulcanization or cross-linking during the compounding process, resulting in superior heat and chemical resistance and elastic properties.
 TPVs exhibit excellent long-term performance and are an excellent alternative to EPDM.